syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 {% endtabs %}

-N> Generally, the PDF Page orientation will be updated based on the custom page size.
-But if custom page orientation is set using the [Orientation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html#Syncfusion_Pdf_PdfPageSettings_Orientation) property, then the PDF page size will be updated based on the custom orientation.
+N> Generally, the PDF page orientation will be updated based on the custom page size.
+But if a custom page orientation is set using the [Orientation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html#Syncfusion_Pdf_PdfPageSettings_Orientation) property, then the PDF page size will be updated based on the custom orientation.

 You can also change orientation by setting the rotation angle using [PdfPageRotateAngle](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageRotateAngle.html) Enum.
 The following code snippet illustrates the same.